Disney Institute: Inspiring Creativity with StoryTelling

-In the presentation, Austin spoke to the importance of “storytelling your culture,” stating that the key is to connect experiences with your customers through sharing stories.
+In the presentation, Austin spoke to the importance of “storytelling your culture,” stating that the key is to connect experiences with your customers through sharing stories, especially with visual storytelling.
 She encouraged the sales folks in the audience to take a shot at “storytelling your business practices” by letting people know your history, your identity, and your vision.

-Not only did the Disney Institute share the secrets of their well practiced story telling elements, but they also offered good storytelling techniques, and my personal favorite, “The DOs and DON’Ts of Storytelling.”
+Not only did the Disney Institute share the secrets of their well practiced storytelling elements, but they also offered good storytelling tips and techniques, and my personal favorite, “The DOs and DON’Ts of Storytelling.”

 As a graphic recorder, some of our favorite speakers follow these rules.
 They increase the value of the presentation by insuring clear understanding, greater memory retention, and just plain ol’ enjoyment from your audience!

-I’d like to share some of the Disney Institute’s Tips:
+I’d like to share some of the Disney Institute’s Storytelling Tips: